uncomputable/asset-gen/errors.md

 # `SCRIPT_ERR_SIMPLICITY_BITSTREAM_EOF = 63`

+- attempted to read bits from bitstream, but reached the end

-1. eof in middle of combinator
+1. unfinished combinator
-2. eof in middle of positive integer
-3. eof in middle of witness block
+    - error in `readNBits`
+2. unfinished jet
+    - error in `decodeJet`
+3. word declared longer than it actually is
+    - error in `readBitstring`
+4. positive integer declared longer than it actually is
+    - error in `decodeUptoMaxInt`
+5. witness block declared longer than it actually is
+    - error in `decodeWitnessData`
+    - failure to read bitstring from bitstream

 # `SCRIPT_ERR_SIMPLICITY_NOT_YET_IMPLEMENTED = 64`